 In 2013 a new chapter began.
 Now a free man able to ditch the “bro country” songs he had been writing to satisfy the Nashville appetite, he circled back to his own personal style of honky tonk country and focused, once again, on the stage.
 The first time he heard Cody Johnson on the radio he became a man in a trance.
 This was “his sound,” the one he left behind years ago in order to bat in the big leagues.
 He was soon introduced to Trent Willmon who produced Cody Johnson, and the two began a songwriting relationship that would become so much more.
-Soon after, Silverado Records came knocking, and with a new record deal back on the table, David and Trent joined forces on the recording front and went to work on his new album.
+David and Trent joined forces on the recording front and went to work on his new album.
 The pairing could not have been more perfectly matched.
 Every aspect of the writing and recording was a continuous stream of harmonious flow, each song perfectly rendered to define his true artistry.
 With Willmon’s help and influence David snagged several opportunities to open for Cody Johnson and the buzz about Texas quickly swarmed him.
 Reoccurring comments from his peers about how he belonged in the music scene that nurtured artistic authenticity began to take root.
 The proverbial straw came from Aaron Watson himself when he told David after a show together that he should not waste another minute in Nashville, and to get down to Texas immediately.